NetFruit-Technologies/InvenMania/README.md

 # InvenMania

 A fantasy game brought to you by NetFruit Technologies Labs!

-So far, the database for the project is ready on this repository.
+- 26/01/2022: The database for the project is ready on this repository.
 To access it, please go to the `master` branch.
 This is to avoid any confusion with the rest of the project.